vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/blog.md

 # Blog homepage

-vuepress-theme-hope allows you to enable a blog-style homepage.
+`vuepress-theme-hope` allows you to enable a blog-style homepage.

-You need to set `blog` to `true` in the Front Matter of the corresponding page to enable blog style.
+You need to set `blog` to `true` in the frontmatter of the corresponding page to enable blog style.

 ![Homepage screenshot](./assets/blog.png)

 ## Configurable items

-You can freely configure the blogger's avatar and blogger's name display in the left-top corner.
+You can freely configure the blogger’s avatar and blogger’s name display in the left-top corner.
 Their configuration items are `themeConfig.blog.avatar` and `themeConfig.blog.name`.
 If you do not fill them in, they will automatically fall back to the site Logo (`themeConfig.logo`) and the site name (`themeConfig.name`).

 If you use `themeConfig.intro` to configure the address of the personal introduction page, click on the blogger ’s profile picture and blogger ’s name in the left-top corner, and it will automatically jump to the link you provided.